neoforge-dev/starter/memory-bank/progress.md

 ## Current Status

 ### Frontend
-- 9 out of 10 test files passing
+- 13 out of 14 test files passing
-- 119 out of 120 tests passing
+- 135 out of 136 tests passing
 - Core components implemented and working
 - Testing approach established for web components
 - Frontend development is progressing well
 - Test coverage is improving with the simplified mock approach
 - Two key page tests (support-page and profile-page) are now passing
+- Fixed tests for NeoTextInput, NeoPagination, NeoNavigation, and NeoRadio components

 ### Backend
 - All core modules implemented